 - Provide strategic leadership and direction to the Commission on Internet related issues such as governance and cyber security.

-- Contribute to the development and review of laws and regulations on cyber security.
+- Contribute to the development and review of policies, laws, regulations, other documents and frameworks, on Cyber Security.

 - Build and maintain strategic relationships with key agencies and bodies to define tactics that can be employed in ensuring a crime-free cyberspace.

 - Coordination and the conduct of Commission’s sponsored ICT Trainings for tertiary and secondary institutions through the Digital Bridge Institute.

 - Contribute to the Commission’s policy and strategic initiatives by facilitating, developing, and implementing projects, structures and policies towards better Internet governance, in collaboration with relevant stakeholders.